tc1234567/Playing-Music/README.md

 # Playmusic

-A program for playing your favorite music files.
+A program for playing music files.